secretgspot/25-cariari.agency/README.md

 ## TODO

-- [ ] does confetti even fires properly, when, where should it fire?
 - [ ] in property view should phone badge be clickable like realtor badge?
-- [ ] on mobile devices should main map show my current position marker? but only if I am within.
-- [ ] should map have boundary indicator of serviceable area?
 - [ ] implement Leaflet.markedcluster [github](https://github.com/Leaflet/Leaflet.markercluster?tab=readme-ov-file)
 - [ ] sometimes after user creates property it shows them print page and takes them back to add page to create new property. why?